A1 (Beginner)Lesson 4: Questions & Quantifiers

 "Tenho muito trabalho" (I have a lot of work)

-"Alguns dias são difíceis" (Some days are difficult)
+"Alguns dias são difíceis" (Some days are hard)

 "Toda segunda eu estudo" (Every Monday I study)